My daughter, Allie, called going to Liverpool my pilgrimage. Maybe it was.

 During the Royal Variety Performance, John Lennon cheekily asked, “Would the people in the cheaper seats clap your hands and the rest of you, if you’d just rattle your jewelry?”

-Scousers say they’ve developed their biting sense of humor to cope with the hardships they’ve experienced in their lives, caused by war and poverty.
+Scousers say they’ve developed their biting sense of humor to cope with the hardships they’ve experienced in their lives, caused by years of war and poverty.

 A local joke about the city: